-7.1.4.1 SAMVIQ overview
+8.5.1 SAMVIQ overview

 The SAMVIQ method was designed to assess the video that spans a large range of resolutions (i.e., sub-quarter common intermediate format (SQCIF) to high definition television (HDTV)).
 The SAMVIQ is a non-interactive subjective assessment method for evaluating the video quality of multimedia applications.
 This method can be applied for different purposes, including, but not limited to, a selection of algorithms, ranking of audiovisual system performance and evaluation of the video quality level during an audiovisual connection.

+More information on the SAMVIQ is available in [ITU-R BT.500-14] Annex 7 to Part 2.

+A complimentary method for audio is multi-stimuli with hidden reference and anchor points (MUSHRA), which appears in [ITU-R BS.1534-3].

-7.1.4.2 SAMVIQ scale
+8.5.2 SAMVIQ scale